 A foam pad underlay is designed to provide a little cushion under the grass, while still allowing water to drain through.
-The pad is available in different thicknesses so you can have as much or as little padding as needed.
+The pad is available in different thicknesses so you can have as much, or as little padding as needed.

 Another alternative is a woven geogrid material.
 This can be used on its own or together with a foam pad underlay.
-The geogrid provides an air gap between the artificial grass and the decking, which helps prevent the deck from mould or wood rot.
+The geogrid provides an air gap between the artificial grass and the decking, which helps prevent the deck from mold or wood rot.

 This next step offers up some pretty instant gratification.
 However, it’s super important to get your measurements right!
 You’ll also need to decide what direction you want to lay it.
 Keep in mind that you may have seams.

 It’s also a good idea to lay the grass in place and then give it some time to adjust to the temperature and environment before tacking it into place.

 As far as tacking goes, we feel it’s better to use nails than glue.
 The glue will hold well but also tear away the shock pad and possibly decking if you want to move the grass.